GTVCreations/basic-js/README.md

 Basic JS is a collection of basic and standard logical functions for programmers who are writing the similar logics repeatedly.

+Basic JS is also called as javascript utilities library.

 # Installation

 ### HTML Document